benjamin-s-hobbs/reading-notes/301-Read03-NetworkSegmentation.md

 # Network Segmentation

-Network Segmentation refers to
+definition by Ben:

+* Network Segmentation refers to the logical (read: digital) blocking off of sections of a network from each other to further divide it.
+The reasons for this can include for organization, independence/autonomy, security, privacy, etc. In information security, network segmentation offers another layer of protection from attackers.

+From David L. [""What Is Network Segmentation and Why It Matters?"](https://www.comptia.org/blog/security-awareness-training-network-segmentation) Updated Oct 23, 2020 (accessed June 1, 2023)

+In your own words, describe network segmentation.

+Network segmentation isn’t important as long as the network is using a well configured firewall.
+Do you agree?

+Why or why not?

+What is a screened subnet?

+Cameras, ID card scanners, locked doors and biometrics are just a few examples of what type of security?

 ## What is CIDR notation?

-From Michael N. ["CIDR Block Notation Explained in 2 Minutes](https://medium.com/@ethicalentrepreneur/cidr-block-notation-explained-in-2-minutes-1010ec0dbc15) Updated Aug 15, 2018 (accessed June 1, 2023)
+From Michael N. ["CIDR Block Notation Explained in 2 Minutes"](https://medium.com/@ethicalentrepreneur/cidr-block-notation-explained-in-2-minutes-1010ec0dbc15) Updated Aug 15, 2018 (accessed June 1, 2023)

 Classless Inter-Domain Routing (CIDR) is a method for allocating IP addresses and organizing IP routing.
 According to Wikipedia, it was created to slow the growth of routing tables and the rapid exhaustion of IPv4 addresses.